 Is Bergamot Oil Good For Your Hair?

-Yes, the bergamot essential oil helps treat a variety of hair issues.
-It is primarily known for its antimicrobial properties (1).
+Yes, the bergamot essential oil helps treat a variety of hair issues. and has antimicrobial properties, which may help combat certain scalp issues (1).
 These properties may help combat certain scalp issues.

 1. May Promote Hair Growth

 Bergamot oil has anti-inflammatory properties.
 In animal studies, the oil (and bergamot extract) was found to boost collagen content and promote hair growth (2).
 Additionally, it may have hair moisturizing properties that improve hair texture.